-How to recover: the best way is to use a USB data recovery program (as we introduce below).
-Beware that such software only recovers deleted files that are not overwritten yet, meaning you'd better stop using your flash drive the moment you hit the delete operation.
+How to recover: the best way is to use a USB data recovery program (as we introduce in Chapter 6 below).
+Beware that such software only recovers deleted files that are not overwritten yet, meaning you should try to not use your flash drive when you realized some items had gotten deleted.

 Chapter 2: Formatted USB Flash Drive By Mistake?

-Sometimes you need to release more disk space, so you just "quick format" the drive without thinking much about the data stored inside.
+Sometimes you need to free up more disk space, so you just "quick format" the drive without thinking much about the data stored inside.
 The operation is irreversible meaning there is no such "unformat" function.
 Fortunately, it's still quite possible to rescue the data.

-How to recover: once again, by using USB data recovery software.
-A quick format on a flash drive won't erase the data inside immediately, the data will retain intact there for a while depending on how large its volume is and how aggressive you generate additional data.
-Similar to accidental deletion, these formatted files are recoverable only if they are not fully written over.
+How to recover: once again, by using a USB data recovery software.
+A quick disk formatting won't erase the data stored inside immediately.
+In fact, the data will retain intact there for quite a while depending on how large its volume is and how aggressive you generate additional data.
+Similar to accidental deletion, these formatted files are recoverable only when they are not fully written over.

 Chapter 3: All Files and Folders Became Shortcuts in USB Drive?

-Most likely your flash drive has been infected with certain virus or malware.
-All the folders and items are now turned into shortcuts, usually a few kilobytes in size.
-This has been a known issue for years, good news is you can restore your folders and files in a couple of steps.
+Most likely your flash drive has been infected by certain virus or malware.
+All the folders and items are now turned into shortcuts, usually a few kilobytes (KBs) in size.
+This has been a known issue for years, good news is that you can restore your folders and files in a couple of steps.

-How to fix: we've posted another article how to fix file folders become shortcuts on Windows, go check out the step by step fix guide there.
+How to fix: we've covered this in another article how to fix file folders become shortcuts, go check it out there.

 Chapter 4: USB Disk Shows Error Due to Corruption?

-If you plug it into your computer and click on it, a pop-up window shows "the disk is not formatted, do you want to format it now?" or it says "the drive can't be initiated", chances are that your pen drive is corrupted or crashed.
+If you plug your USB drive into a computer and click on it, a pop-up window shows "the disk is not formatted, do you want to format it now?" or it says "the drive can't be initiated", chances are that your pen drive is corrupted or crashed.

-How to fix: refer to this article how to fix usb not formatted error for detailed instructions on recovering the data and making the device work again.
+How to fix: refer to this article how to fix usb not formatted error for detailed instructions on recovering your data and making the device work again.

 Chapter 5: USB Drive Can't Be Recognized by a Computer?

-There are two mainly reasons: there are file system or device driver issues, or your USB is physically damaged due to a bump or drop.
-Either case, you may still be able to make it work again and access the data normally.
-However, be prepared to invest a bit more time.
+There are two mainly reasons for this: file system or device driver issues, or your USB is physically damaged.
+Either way, you may still be able to make it work again and access the data normally.
+However, be prepared to spend a bit more time.